nubenetes/awesome-kubernetes/docs/introduction.md

 * [thenewstack.io: Kubernetes is the Accepted Platform for Cloud Native Computing](https://thenewstack.io/category/kubernetes/)
 * [opensource.com: The case for making the transition from sysadmin to DevOps engineer 🌟](https://opensource.com/article/19/7/devops-vs-sysadmin) There's a learning curve, but there's no time like the present to get started.
 * [thenewstack.io: CI/CD with kubernetes 🌟🌟🌟](https://thenewstack.io/ebooks/kubernetes/ci-cd-with-kubernetes/)
+* [opensource.com: The case for making the transition from sysadmin to DevOps engineer](https://opensource.com/article/19/7/devops-vs-sysadmin) There's a learning curve, but there's no time like the present to get started.
+* [opensource.com: How to transition into a career as a DevOps engineer](https://opensource.com/article/19/7/how-transition-career-devops-engineer) Whether you're a recent college graduate or a seasoned IT pro looking to advance your career, these tips can help you get hired as a DevOps engineer.